Skip to content

 We call that practice Agent Herding.
 This is where to learn it.

-See the Bootcamp → Read the free Course → Join the cert waitlist →
+Read the free Course → See the Bootcamp → Join the cert waitlist →

 6-week prep program · coaching-led cohort · outcome-guaranteed · cert exam bundled · launch cohort 2026.
 Same curriculum readable free as the self-paced Course.